 10. Seattle, Washington

 If you're anything like us here at Trek Towers and you can't get through the day without copious amounts of coffee, then Seattle could be the city for you.
 Seattle is actually the birth place of that little coffee shop we call Starbucks.
-Most people looking for a great and most importantly, cheap night out, head over to Capitol Hill; the hip and urban side of town.
-Our scenic Pacific Coast tour ends in this beautiful city in the heart of Washington State.
+Most people looking for a great - and most importantly, cheap - night out, head over to Capitol Hill; the hip and urban side of town.

 7. Anchorage, Alaska